 San Luis Patosi is located at a high altitude of 6,069 feet or 1850 m.
 The local steppe and dry climate are prevalent almost throughout the year.
 The summers are short and hot, while the winters are short and cold.
 You should pack a sunscreen and poncho at the same time!

 You’ll find the hottest temperature between April and May.
 But you should be prepared for the monsoons, as the precipitation levels are pretty high from June through September.

-January is generally the coldest (below 72 degrees Fahrenheit) month of the year, with May being the hottest (more than 84 degrees Fahrenheit).
+January is generally the coldest (below 72 degrees Fahrenheit, 22 Celsius) month of the year, with May being the hottest (more than 84 degrees Fahrenheit, 29 Celsius).
 You’ll have the most comfortable weather when the temperature is between 20-30 degrees Celsius.
 And at the same time, you’ll find a swarm of tourists in San Luis Patosi during May and June.

-The only difference between steppe and a dessert is the average temperature which is recorded and the precipitation level.
-You can find the prairie getting transformed into a dessert with a lack of rain, at the same time a right amount of rainfall can turn it to a meadow.
+The only difference between steppe and a desert is the average temperature which is recorded and the precipitation level.
+You can find the prairie getting transformed into a desert with a lack of rain, at the same time the right amount of rainfall can turn it to a meadow.
 You’ll enjoy the greenery during October, especially the lush vegetation on the mountain ranges.

 At San Luis Patosi it could be 75 degrees and sunny one day, and 50 degrees and raining the following morning.
 You should be prepared for fussy weather in this city.

 b) How to get around the city & the cost of living

 You can take a flight to San Luis Potosi from different places in Mexico such as Leon and Guadalajara in Mexico, or from the US.
 The airport is at a distance of about 7 miles from the city center.